kathyboilek/Bamazon/README.md

 # Bamazon
-An Amazon-like storefront with the MySQL skills.
+An Amazon-like storefront with MySQL skills.
 CLI application